 Regular domestic cleaning is different from end of tenancy in many ways.
 While end of tenancy cleaning clients technically book the service for someone else’s benefit (the only thing they get out of it is their security deposit back), this is not the case with regular domestic cleaning.

 When they book regular domestic cleaning, clients let someone else into their inner sanctum.
 It requires trust, establishing a relationship, and finding the right people.
 Hiring the lowest bidder is rarely a winning strategy.
-With this in mind, pricing factors for regular domestic cleaning are a bit different.
+With this in mind, services pricing factors for regular domestic cleaning are a bit different.

 The regular cleaner